I-hate-farms/hen/README.md

 ![sample](docs/hen-screenshot.png)

-If you want to run your application, type `hen run` or `hen debug` to start a `gdb` debugging session.
+If you want to run your application, type `hen run` or `hen debug` to start a `gdb` debugging session, or any of the other [hen commands](docs/commands.md)

 > note: the `project.hen` is a cmake file you can use whatever cmake instructions to spice it.

 ## Features:
-  - build and install gui/console applications, libraries and plugins using a simple declarative syntax
+  - build and install different [binary prototypes](docs/prototypes.md) gui/console applications, libraries and plugins using a simple declarative syntax
   - generate a wide array of files for you: .desktop and icons for applications, .pc .deps for lbraries
   - one stop commmand script `./hen` for all the common tasks: build, rebuild, install, etc.
   - auto-install itself and more important *auto-update* via `./hen update`